xiaoye-hua/xiaoye-hua.github.io/_posts/2017-12-20-Machine_learning_algorithms_summary.md

     - Margin: the distance between the hyperplane and the nearest data points (support vector).
     - Support vector: the points that are close to the hyperplane, which, if removed, would alter the position of hyperplane. they are critical elements in the datasets
     - Kernel tricks: It's a method to map the data into higher dimensions so that we can classified them to different class with a hyperplane.
+        - Instead of getting the map function from low dimensions to high dimensions, kernel methods accepts the original vectors in lower dimensional space and return the product of the transformed vectors in the higher dimensions.
-The most used kernel are: polymomial function and radial basis function(RBF).
+        - The most used kernel are: polymomial function and radial basis function(RBF).
 Other kernels are linear kernel and sigmoid kernel.
 5. Pros: accuracy; works well on small cleaner dataset
 6. Cons: less effective on noisier data with overlapping classes; RF is more automated to train.
 However regarding SVM, there are more things to worry about such as the choose of kernel methods, the regularization penalty and so on.
 7. Usage: text classification